katin/PenTDB/README.md

 Listen 127.0.0.1:411

 ```
+You can find an example apache 2.4 site.conf file in the file sample_a2_conf.txt, included in this repo.

   1. Copy the files into the desired web root directory, and configure your webserver to serve them.
   2. mysql> CREATE DATABASE pentdb;